Skip to Main Content

 Nature documentary production throughout China.

+Here is how this works in practice.
 Marine and wildlife filming in China spans coral reefs in the South China Sea, tropical Hainan beaches, snow leopard habitat in the Himalayas, and the bamboo forests of Sichuan where giant pandas live.
 Productions can also capture golden monkeys in Shennongjia, red-crowned cranes in northeastern wetlands, and unique marine life along the Qingdao and Xiamen coasts.
-These shoots demand specialist housings, long lenses, hides and patient field knowledge.
+These shoots demand pro housings, long lenses, hides and patient field knowledge.

-We work with experienced Chinese wildlife cinematographers and coordinate with the China Film Administration, local film bureaus, and the China Coast Guard for marine filming approvals.
-Our team handles vessel access in Hainan, Qingdao and Xiamen, dive operator coordination, and partnerships required for foreign crews working in protected areas and Himalayan reserves.
+Here is the short of it.
+We work with skilled Chinese wildlife cinematographers and set up with the China Film Administration, local film bureaus, and the China Coast Guard for marine filming approvals.
+Our team handles vessel access in Hainan, Qingdao and Xiamen, dive operator planning, and partnerships needed for foreign crews working in covered areas and Himalayan reserves.

 Capabilities